arghyadutta/sequence-to-infectivity/README.md

-Okay, it's a small clickbait because the actual code is on [GitLab](https://gitlab.com/arghyadutta/seq-to-infect). 😀 I had to put it on GitLab since we needed more stroage space for storing the full outputs from Monte Carlo runs.
-Just putting the link here to have all of my public codebases in one place.
+Okay, it's a small clickbait because the actual code is on [GitLab](https://gitlab.com/arghyadutta/seq-to-infect). 😀 We had to put it on GitLab since we needed more storage space for storing the complete outputs from several Monte Carlo runs.
+I'm just putting the link here to have all of my public codebases in one place.

 From the GitLab repo's readme: